Code-Institute-Submissions/MS1-MiracleFromSoul/README.md

 [Top](#table-of-content)
 # Testing

 I have performed thorough testing of this project's website and all of it's functionalities.
 Also all features within this README file were tested.

-Code:

-- The HTML code was tested using [Jigsaw](https://jigsaw.w3.org/css-validator/validator) and produced some minor errors that I have cleared.
+- The HTML code was tested using [Jigsaw](https://jigsaw.w3.org/css-validator/validator) and produced some minor errors that I have cleared - [RESULTS]()

-- The CSS code was tested using [W3C Validator](https://validator.w3.org/nu/#textarea) and produced some minor errors that I have cleared.
+- The CSS code was tested using [W3C Validator](https://validator.w3.org/nu/#textarea) and produced some minor errors that I have cleared - [RESULTS]()

 Browsers: